django-rdf-tools/coop_cms/README.rst

 Base template
 ~~~~~~~~~~~~~
-You need to create a base template ``base.html`` in one of your template folders
+You need to create a base template ``base.html`` in one of your template folders.
+The ``article.html`` will inherit from this base template.

 You need the following templatetags libs::